I^3 Retriever: Incorporating Implicit Interaction in Pre-trained Language Models for Passage Retrieval: Experimental Setup

 \subsection{Implementation Details}

-For training $\M$, we use the Adam optimizer~\cite{kingma2014adam} with a learning rate of 2e-5.
+For training $\M$, we use the Lamb optimizer~\cite{you2019large} with a learning rate of 2e-5.
 The model is trained with a batch size of 16.
 The ratio of positive and hard negatives is set to 1:127 in the contrastive loss (i.e., Eq.~\ref{eq:contrastive}).
-Besides, the hyper-parameter $\lambda$ in Eq.~\ref{eq:loss} is linearly decayed from 1 to 0 in 10 epochs.
+Besides, the hyper-parameter $\lambda$ in Eq.~\ref{eq:loss} is decayed with epochs exponentially, starting from an initial value of 1.

 For the comparison with dense methods without distillation or special pre-training, all the baselines are initialized with $\textrm{BERT}_{\textrm{base}}$ model, except ANCE~\cite{xiong2020approximate}, which utilizes $\textrm{RoBERTa}_{\textrm{base}}$.
 In our model, we set the number of layers of query encoder, passage encoder, query reconstructor and query-passage interactor as 6, 6, 3 and 3, respectively.
 We configure the length of generated query $\overline{q}$ as 32 to cover the majority of queries in the training data.
 As such, $\M$ retriever has a comparable model size with the baselines on the passage side (i.e., 6+3+3 transformer layers), but fewer parameters on the query side.
 The query and passage encoders are initialized with $\textrm{BERT}_{\textrm{distill}}$.
-For the comparison with distillation or special pre-training, we directly use the Cot-MAE~\cite{wu2022contextual} to initialize the backbone of $\M$, as pre-training is not the main focus of this paper.
+For the comparison with distillation or special pre-training, we directly use the RetroMAE~\cite{liu2022retromae} to initialize the backbone of $\M$, as pre-training is not the main focus of this paper.
 To minimize the number of parameters introduced, we configure the query reconstructor and query-passage interactor to consist of a single layer.
 The query reconstructor and query-passage interactor are random initialized.
-Prior to fine-tuning, the query reconstructor undergoes optimization by generating keywords extracted by RACE~\cite{rose2010automatic} for 20K steps on passage collection $\mathcal{G}$ via Eq.~\ref{eq:reconstructor} while keeping the parameters of backbone frozen.
+Prior to fine-tuning, the query reconstructor and query-passage interactor undergoes optimization for 20K steps on passage collection $\mathcal{G}$ via Eq.~\ref{eq:loss} with $\lambda=1$ while keeping the parameters of backbone frozen.
+The pseudo query, generated by a language model Flan-T5-XL~\cite{chung2022scaling} in a zero shot setting, along with its corresponding passage, is regarded as a positive pair.

 Our proposed model is implemented with PyTorch and Huggingface~\footnote{https://github.com/huggingface/transformers}.
 All the training and evaluation are conducted on 8 NVIDIA Tesla A100 GPUs (with 40G RAM).